 ABOVE KNEE AMPUTATION (TRANSFEMORAL)

 At this level, your surgeon will remove the foot, lower leg, knee, and part of the upper leg (femur bone), above the level of your knee.
-After this type of amputation, you will not have a natural knee joint, which results in a relatively short residual limb.
+After this type of leg amputation, you will not have a natural knee joint.
+This results in a relatively short residual limb.
 An above knee (transfemoral) prosthesis includes a prosthetic knee as well as a prosthetic foot.